-The main reason the golf slice is so common is that it is the end result of most beginners trying to accomplish something else with the golf ball; such as trying to hit the ball in the air, but doing so improperly.
-The end result is the dreaded golf slice.
+The main reason the golf slice is so common is that it results from most beginners trying to accomplish something else with the golf ball, such as trying to hit the ball in the air but doing so improperly.
+The result is the dreaded golf slice.

 Two Main Reasons the Golf Ball Slices

-1. Hitting the golf ball with the club face being open.
+- Hitting the golf ball with the club face open.

-2. Cutting across the ball from the outside moving in.
+- Cutting across the ball from the outside, moving in.

-These two faults are at the very end of the golf swing, but not necessarily what you should be directly focused on fixing.
-When fixing something within your golf swing, you can’t just focus on the final club face impact on the golf ball, however it is important to understand what you are doing wrong.
-You must actually focus on what you are doing wrong multiple steps back in your golf swing and let that fix the end result.
+These two faults are at the end of the golf swing but are not necessarily what you should focus on fixing.
+When fixing something within your golf swing, you can’t just focus on the final club face impact on the golf ball.

 Main Swing Faults Cause the Golf Ball to Slice